qiime2/provenance-lib/README.md

 and will have no impact on the functionality of the software itself.

 ## Additional documentation
-- [A tutorial](https://forum.qiime2.org) will be available shortly on the QIIME 2 forum.
+- [A tutorial](https://forum.qiime2.org/t/provenance-replay-alpha-release-and-tutorial/23279) is available on the QIIME 2 forum.
-- A video walkthrough will be available shortly on the [QIIME 2 YouTube channel](https://www.youtube.com/c/QIIME2).
+- A video walkthrough is available on the [QIIME 2 YouTube channel](https://youtu.be/KMsacdbQ8hA).
 - This tool can be found on the [QIIME 2 Library](https://library.qiime2.org/plugins/provenance_lib/43/)

 ## Questions/User Support?